 Weekly Article 06-19-2018

-Working with a certified financial planner may seem like an added expense that you don’t need, but with Savage Financial, you can be confident you’re getting years of experience and industry knowledge.
+Working with a financial planner may seem like an added expense that you don’t need, but with Savage Financial, you can be confident you’re getting years of experience and industry knowledge.
 Put your finances in the hands of the experts!
 Learn more in this blog discussing the rise and fall of the printed dollar.
 Give a financial planner in Pocono Summit a call today.

 In a statement that hit me like a ton of bricks someone said “The trading machines know the price of everything and the value of nothing”.
 As Warren Buffett says “Price is what you pay, value is what you get”.
 Mr. Buffett also says “when the tide goes out you find out who’s been swimming naked”.